Climate change will exacerbate extreme poverty in Africa, affecting 118 million people in 2030, according to the World Meteorological Organization.

 “Not only are the material conditions worsening, but the number of people affected is also increasing,” he laments.

-The new report concludes that Africa has warmed at a higher rate than the global average temperature across the entire Earth’s surface and oceans and that 2020 was between the third and eighth hottest years since records exist on the continent, depending on the dataset used.
+The new report concludes that Africa has warmed at a rate higher than the global average temperature in total land and ocean surfaces and that 2020 was between the third and eighth hottest years for the continent, depending on the data set used.

 Specifically, rates of sea level rise are above the global average on the tropical coast, South Atlantic and Indian Ocean coasts: by 3.6 mm/year and 4.1 mm/year, respectively, compared to sea level on Mediterranean coasts. , increasing to 2.9 mm/year, a value lower than the world average.

 With regard to rainfall, he indicated that it is higher than normal with floods occurring in the Sahel, the Rift Valley, the Nile Basin and Northeast Africa, as well as in the Kalahari Basin and in the lower reaches of the Congo River.
-In the face of this, drought prevailed on the northern coast of the Gulf of Guinea, in northwestern Africa and along the southeastern part of the continent.
+Faced with this, drought prevailed on the northern coast of the Gulf of Guinea, in northwestern Africa and along the southeastern part of the continent.
 For its part, the drought in Madagascar has caused a humanitarian crisis.

 Finally, a World Meteorological Organization (WMO) report estimates that adaptation costs in sub-Saharan Africa range from $30-50 billion annually over the next decade to avoid higher costs in the event of a disaster.